gramchelle/BTK-2024-Datathon/README.md

 One of the key strategies I employed was stacking regressors, a powerful ensemble learning technique.
 By stacking models like CatBoost, Extra Trees, and LightGBM, I could combine their strengths, resulting in improved prediction accuracy and lower RMSE scores.
 The ensemble model consistently outperformed individual models.
 ### Performance and Leaderboard Standing:
 With approximately 575 individual participants (excluding teams), I achieved a final RMSE score of 6.37 on the private leaderboard.
-This placed me within the top 24.6% of participants, demonstrating the effectiveness of the models and techniques applied throughout the competition.
+This placed me within the top 39% of participants including teams and %24.6 excluding teams, demonstrating the effectiveness of the models and techniques applied throughout the competition.
 ## Conclusion
 This project allowed me to deeply explore advanced machine learning techniques, feature engineering, and ensemble methods.
 The final model was a result of iterative experimentation, rigorous cross-validation, and careful tuning.
 The experience not only enhanced my skills in model development but also in handling real-world datasets with a focus on predictive accuracy and model generalization.